odpi/egeria-docs/site/docs/user-interfaces/general/overview.md

 ![glossary](glossary.png)

-When clicking the `Details` button in third column of the respective glossary, the underlying categories will be loaded.
+When clicking the `Details` button in third column of the glossary table, the categories connected to this respective glossary will be loaded.
-These categories have the same type of data shown as the glossaries.
+The properties of these categories are displayed in the same way as the glossaries; their name and status are visible and another `Details` button is available.

 ![category](category.png)

-Clicking the `Details` button here will show the terms associated with its respective category.
-Each term describes a concept or phrase used in the model, and its `Details` button will redirect to the same `asset details` page as from the asset catalog.
+Clicking this `Details` button will show the terms associated with its respective category.
+Each term in this case describes a concept or phrase used in the a data model, and its `Details` button will redirect to the same `asset details` page as from the asset catalog.

 ![terms](terms.png)